Masa7452/microtask/README.md

 # 🚀 Microtask

-Microtasks is an advanced and intuitive task management application.
+Microtasks is an intuitive task management application.
 Built with React and the shadcn/ui component library, it offers a clean and powerful interface for hierarchical task management.

 You can now access Microtask from anywhere!
 Check it out here: